jmscslgroup/libpanda/doc/tutorial.md

 $ sudo x725shutdown
 ~~~

-Invoking the shutdown works by signaling to the x725 that a shutdown is taking place, at which the x725 signals back to the pi via GPIO that a shutdown should take place.
+Invoking the shutdown works by signaling to the x725 that a shutdown is taking place, at which the x725 signals back to the Pi via GPIO that a shutdown should take place.
 The x725button service listens for this and invokes the shutdown automatically.
 To check on the systemd button status:

 ~~~
 $ systemctl status x725button